 - Jackson Rancheria Casino Resort has implemented a number of precautions and procedures, modifications to the physical property, and cleaning and sanitizing protocols to protect guests and employees from Covid-19.

-- Plexiglass barriers have been installed at the Dreamcatcher’s Club, Casino Cashier’s Cage, Player Development, Margaret’s Café Bakery Case, Pacific Grill, Hotel, RV Park, and Retail Outlets to ensure safety and social distancing.
+- Plexiglass barriers have been installed at the Dreamcatcher’s Club®, Table Games, Casino Cashier’s Cage, Player Development, Margaret’s Cafe Bakery Case, Pacific Grill, Hotel, RV Park, and Retail Outlets to ensure safety and social distancing.